Screen#

 set_origin#

-set_origin sets the origin (0, 0) used for drawing or printing on the controller’s screen.
-By default, drawing or printing methods consider the top left corner of the screen as the origin.
+set_origin sets the origin (0, 0) used for drawing and coordinate-based printing on the controller screen.
+By default, the origin is the top-left corner of the screen.
 This method can reset the origin to an alternate (x, y) screen coordinate location.

 Usage: